MarathonSwan2543/SCORPION-Slide-Coordinator-to-Review-Presentation-Items-Optimally-and-Nonverbally-/README.md

 # SCORPION-Slide-Coordinator-to-Review-Presentation-Items-Optimally-and-Nonverbally-
-This is groupware to make the remote editing of presentation slides quicker and less distracting than LINE when given a set of presumptions.
+This is groupware to make the remote editing of presentation slides quicker and less distracting than LINE, when given a set of presumptions.

 Presumptions.pdf shows some of the presumptions users need to be aware of before using SCORPION.